agelmore/agelmore.github.io/_posts/2015-3-1-Single-copycore.md

 python $CONCOCT/scripts/COG_table.py -b annotations/cog-annotations/megahit.out -m $CONCOCT/scgs/scg_cogs_min0.97_max1.03_unique_genera.txt -c concoct-output/clustering_gt1000.csv --cdd_cog_file $CONCOCT/scgs/cdd_to_cog.tsv > evaluation-output/2clustering_gt1000_scg.tsv
 ~~~~

-It worked and created the cog table, but it says that none of the contigs matched the COGs at all!
+It worked and created the cog table, but it shows 0 for all COG totals...
 I realized the problem is in the name of my contigs.
 Prodigal adds a _ character to the end of each contig when it cut the contigs into genes.
 The COG_table.py program knows to separate the contig names from the gene name using the _ symbol, but my contig names already contain that separator.
 I need to go back to before I run prodigal and rename all the contigs.
 I will also need to rename them in the cluster file.
 Ugg.

 ~~~~